PrairieLearn/PrairieLearn/docs/elements.md

   allows "file*5.txt", but not "file_x.txt", while `file*[a-z].txt`allows the "file_x.txt" and
 not "file_5.txt".
 Ranges can also be combined.
 For example,`file\_[0-9a-z]` allows any alphanumeric character.

+Uploaded files that match a required name in `file-names` are always assigned to this category.
+Next, files that match a required pattern in `file-patterns` are assigned to that pattern.
+Any remaining uploaded files are only accepted if they match either a name in `optional-file-names` or a pattern in `optional-file-patterns`.

+Note that the same pattern in `file-patterns` can be repeated, for example `*.py,*.py` allows exactly two Python files to be uploaded.
+However, patterns should not overlap (e.g. `*.py,solution.*`) as files that match both patterns might be assigned to one of them arbitrarily, and this can be confusing for students and lead to unintended behavior.

 #### Example implementations